mbastcast/mid_bootcamp_project/README.md

-# Mid Bootcamp
+# Real State ML Regression Model & Data Vizualitation
  Working as an analyst for a real estate company.
 My (fake) company wants to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.
-Also preparing some dashboard useful for data visualization and exploration
+Also preparing some dashboard useful for data visualisation and exploration

 ## MySQL Exploration
 Attempt to gain a deeper understanding of our dataset by using MySQL.